|

 (New

-York, NY) January 9, 2010 - Think Jewish movies.
-Now
+York, NY) January 9, 2010 - Think Jewish

-replace the images of fiddlers and pickle makers with those
+movies.
+Now replace the images of fiddlers

-of pomegranates and bourekas-the images of Judaism that has
+and bourekas-the images of Judaism that has

-its roots in Spain, the Balkans and the Ottoman Empire.
+its roots in Spain, the Balkans and the Ottoman

 From

-February 4-11, moviegoers will have the opportunity to celebrate
+February 4-11, moviegoers will have the opportunity

-the rich and vibrant history, stories, customs and culture
+to celebrate the rich and vibrant history,

-Film Festival.
-This year also marks the 20th anniversary of
+Jewish Film Festival.
+This year also marks

-devoted solely to the Sephardic Jewish experience.
+States devoted solely to the Sephardic Jewish

 Encompassing